MaxHalford/eaopt/README.md

 ### Multiple populations and migration

 Multi-populations GAs run independent populations in parallel.
 They are not frequently used, however they are very easy to understand and to implement.
 In gago a `GA` struct contains a `Populations` field which contains each population.
-The number of populations is specified in the `GA`'s `Topology` field.
+The number of populations is specified in the `GA`'s `NPops` field.

 If `Migrator` and `MigFrequency` are not provided the populations will be run independently, in parallel.
-However, if they are provided then at every generation number that divides `MigFrequency` individuals will be exchanged between the populations following the `Migrator` protocol.
+However, if they are provided then at each generation number that divides `MigFrequency` (for example 5 divides 25) individuals will be exchanged between the populations following the `Migrator` protocol.

 Using multi-populations can be an easy way to gain in diversity.
 Moreover, not using multi-populations on a multi-core architecture is a waste of resources.